 The Company has no significant off-balance sheet risk, such as foreign exchange contracts, option contracts, or other foreign hedging arrangements.
-Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash, cash equivalents, investments and trade accounts receivable.
-The Company maintains its cash and cash equivalents and investments principally with accredited financial institutions of high credit standing.
+Financial instruments that potentially expose the Company to concentrations of credit risk consist primarily of cash, cash equivalents and trade accounts receivable.
+The Company maintains its cash and cash equivalents principally with accredited financial institutions of high credit standing.
 Although the Company deposits its cash with multiple financial institutions, its deposits, at times, may exceed federally insured limits.
 The Company routinely assesses the creditworthiness of its customers.
 The Company generally has not experienced any material losses related to receivables from individual customers, or groups of customers.
 The Company does not require collateral.
 Due to these factors, no additional credit risk beyond amounts provided for collection losses is believed by management to be probable in the Company's accounts receivable.

-For the years ended December 31, 2014, 2013 and 2012, no individual customer accounted for more than 10% of total revenue.
+For the years ended December 31, 2015, 2014 and 2013, no individual customer accounted for more than 10% of total revenue.

-As of December 31, 2014 and 2013, no individual customer accounted for more than 10% of net accounts receivable.
+As of December 31, 2015 and 2014, no individual customer accounted for more than 10% of net accounts receivable.